skyformat99/Generic-C-Map/README.md

 + `size_t (*)(void*) hash_f` : hashes a pointer-to-keytype to a size_t
 + `bool (*)(void*, void*) key_eq_f` : returns true if two keys are semantically equal
 + `unsigned num_bits` : the number of slots in the hash table is 2^num_bits
+    + The macro `MAP_DEFAULT_BITS` is defined as a sutiable number of bits for most use cases
 ----
 ### map_deinit
 Free resources used by a map.
 Every map should be deinitialized before leaving scope.